St Clement Danes: Statues

 Outside the church stand statues of two of the RAF's wartime leaders, Arthur "Bomber" Harris and Hugh Dowding, both by the sculptor Faith Winter.

 The erection of the statue of Harris was controversial due to his responsibility for the bombing of Dresden and other bombing campaigns against German cities.
 Despite protests from Germany, including from the mayors of Dresden and Hamburg as well as some in Britain, the Bomber Harris Trust (an RAF veterans' organisation) erected a statue of him outside the RAF Church of St. Clement Danes in 1992.
-It was unveiled by Queen Elizabeth, the Queen Mother who looked surprised when she was jeered by protesters.
+It was unveiled by Queen Elizabeth The Queen Mother who looked surprised when she was jeered by protesters.
 The line on the statue reads "The Nation owes them all an immense debt".
 The statue had to be guarded by policemen day and night for some time as it was frequently sprayed with graffiti.

-Memorials
+Memorials and Honours

 The floor of the church, of Welsh slate, is inscribed with the badges of over 800 RAF commands, groups, stations, squadrons and other formations.
 Near the entrance door is a ring of the badges of Commonwealth air forces, surrounding the badge of the RAF.

 A memorial to the Polish airmen and squadrons who fought in the defence of the United Kingdom and the liberation of Europe in the Second World War is positioned on the floor of the north aisle.

 Books of Remembrance listing the names of all the RAF personnel who have died in service, as well as those American airmen based in the United Kingdom who died during the Second World War.

 Near the altar are plaques listing the names of RAF, Royal Flying Corps, Royal Naval Air Service, and Commonwealth personnel awarded the Victoria Cross and the George Cross.